 When we think of Christmas, many of us think of snowmen and sledding, of hot cocoa and candy canes.
 While you’re not likely to find many of these in Mexico, you will find some really fun Christmas traditions!
 Last year, my son got to spend Christmas with a missionary family in southern Mexico, and he had an amazing time.
 He… Read More

-Each weekday during December, I’m going to be posting unit study resources for different countries around the world.
+This month, I’m posting free unit study resources for different countries around the world.
 I’m kicking off this series with Great Britain!
 (By the way – you can get my free Christmas around the World unit study planner here!)
-There are a lot of things I love about Christmas; I can’t really narrow it down to… Read More
+There are a lot of things I love about Christmas; I can’t really narrow it down to just one thing.
+One… Read More